selimcagli/FrisbyJS_Test/README.md

 # FrisbyJS Tests

-Test adımlarına başlamadan önce bilgisayarda node.js kurulu olmalıdır.

-Projeyi indirdikten sonra aşağıdaki adımları izleyerek testi gerçekleştirebilirsiniz.
-(Proje Komut satırı kullanılarak indirilebilir  => git clone https://github.com/selimcagli/FrisbyJS_Test.git)

-Testler 2 şekilde yapılabilir
-1. Proje içirisindeki ShellScriptler çalıştırılarak.
+Before test, Node.js must be downloaded.

+After project downloaded, you can be able to perform tests

+After downloading the project, you can perform the test by following the steps below.
+(Oroject can be download by command line => git clone https://github.com/selimcagli/FrisbyJS_Test.git)

+Tests can be perform 2 way
+1. By shell script
      - SetupAndRunTests.sh
-          - Kurulumlardan sonra tekrar test çalıştırılmak istendiğinde ise RunTests.sh shellscript in çalıştırılması yeterlidir

-2. Aşağıdaki Yöntemler sırası ile uygulanarak.

--	Öncelikle frisby kütüphanesinin  2.0.5 versiyonunu npm aracılığı indirmek gerekiyor.
-Frisby kütüphanesini indirmek için, projenin root klasörü üzerinde, aşağıdaki komut u çalıştırmak yeterlidir.
+          - Run RunTests.sh shellscript is sufficient if you want to run the test again after installation

+2. Applying the fallowing methods in order.

+-	First you need to download frisby@2.0.5 by npm.
+To download Frisby library, it is enough to run the following command on root directory of project.
      - npm install frisby@2.0.5

--	Proje "jest" kütüphanesi kullanılarak koşulmalıdır. "jest" kütühanesi aşağıdaki komut kullanılarak indirilebilir
+-	The project must be run using the "jest" library. "jest" library can be downloaded using the command below
      - npm install jest

--	Testi çalıştırmak için Projenin root klasöründen /node_modules/.bin/ klasöründe aşağıdaki komut satırını çalıştırmak yeterlidir.
+-	The command below must be run on /node_modules/.bin/ directory.
      -	./jest